Adam Crooks (politician)

 Adam Crooks, (December 11, 1827 - December 28, 1885) was an Ontario Member of the Legislative Assembly of Ontario for Toronto West from 1871 to 1874 and moved to the riding of Oxford South from 1875 to 1886.

 Background

 Crooks was born in West Flamboro, Ontario and the son of James Crooks & Jane Cummings.
-He studied at Upper Canada College and the University of Toronto.
+He attended Upper Canada College and later the University of Toronto, where he earned his BA in 1852.
 During his time in Toronto, he studied law and was called to the bar in 1851.
 Crooks married Emily Ann C. Evans in 1857.
 Their child, Lawrence Ogden Crooks, was born in 1858.
 During the early 1860s, Adam Crooks successfully appealed a lower court decision against the Commercial Bank of Canada before the Judicial Committee of the Privy Council in England.
 In 1863, he was named Queen's Counsel.
 Near the end of his life, he suffered from problems with his physical and mental health and was forced to retire from public life.
 He died in Hartford, Connecticut.